 If you take some extra time off, there’s no reason to worry.
 The fitness you’ve worked hard for will stay around because training adaptations fade at different rates.
 Your aerobic base lasts much longer than specific high-power abilities.
 In general, if it develops quickly, it tends to dissipate quickly.
 Aerobic base fitness takes about 25-35 days before you’ll see a decline, and it doesn’t take much to touch it up.
 Just a 90-minute trainer ride like Baxter is enough.
 Your anaerobic power fades after about 15 days and sprint power in a handful of days.
 Chances are you probably don’t need high-power abilities right now anyway, so missing a few workouts won’t set you back.

 Instead of having less time to train, some athletes find they have extra time.
 If you do have more time, our first suggestion would be to double down on recovery.
 This could mean spending more time addressing sleep, stretching, or other recovery activities.

 If you want to ride more, adding low-intensity, endurance rides are an excellent way to take advantage of your extra time.
-This is especially true if you follow a TrainerRoad training plan because it includes the intensity you need.
+This is especially true if you follow a TrainerRoad training plan because it already includes the intensity you need.
 Not following a training plan?
 TrainNow will intelligently suggest workouts based on your training history and recent workout performance.

 4. Nourish and Enjoy